7 Types of Lead Generation Quizzes: The Ultimate Guide + AI Quiz Builder

 For example, a marketing automation company might create “What Kind of Digital Marketer Are You?” with results like “Data-Driven Optimizer,” “Creative Campaign Master,” or “Growth Hacking Innovator.”

-Each persona gets tailored product recommendations that highlight features addressing their specific working style and challenges.
+Each persona receives tailored product recommendations that highlight features that address their specific working style and challenges.
 Using this approach helps create a lead generation quiz that feels fun rather than sales-focused.

 Persona-Based Quizzes Buzzfeed Style